Women speaking to a group

 Having your staff buy into the vision is also essential for its success.
 You want them to embrace your vision with both their head and their heart and be fully committed.
 They may be threatened by the suggested changes, and you have to bring them along and see their meaningful role in making the vision a reality.

-Staff need to have a sense of how their roles interweave with the vision to support it and do their best to make that vision a reality.
+Staff need to have a sense of their place in the new vision in order to support it and do their best to make that vision a reality.

 Developing advocates